 I visit other universities and do workshops for researchers of all ages and stages…

-Note: I do not offer an individualised thesis coaching or proofreading service.
+I do not offer an individualised thesis coaching or proofreading service.
 If you need this kind of help, please look at the Recommended page for trusted suppliers.
+People often ask me about how to start their own Shut up and Write group – find out more on the official shut up and write page here.

 (These are based on our books ‘How to fix your academic writing trouble: a practical guide’ and ‘Level up your essays‘)

 These short workshops help competent academic writers become outstanding and persuasive scholarly communicators.
-Each of the workshops in the list below runs for one hour online.
-Each session can be run seperately, or stacked together into a one or two day intensive workshop:
+Run times are included for each session.
+These sessions can be run separately, or stacked together into a one or two day intensive workshop:

-- How to write with less word clutter
+- Write with less word clutter (1 hour)

-- How to write about other people’s research
+- Write about other people’s research (1 hour)

-- How to write an abstract for a journal paper
+- Write an abstract for a journal paper (1 hour)

 Who?
 Anyone writing or editing academic texts.